-For as beneficial as they can be, plugins and themes actually have the potential to create serious problems for your site when they’re not properly maintained.
+For as beneficial as they can be, plugins and themes actually have the potential to create serious problems if you don’t check them for updates regularly.

 In fact, more than half (52%) of all WordPress security vulnerabilities come from plugins—usually outdated plugins—while another 11% come from themes.
-That means keeping your themes and plugins up-to-date could mitigate more than 60% of all security vulnerabilities (keeping your WordPress version up-to-date accounts for another 37%).
+That means keeping your themes and plugins up-to-date could mitigate more than 60% of all security vulnerabilities (and simply keeping your WordPress version up-to-date accounts for another 37%).

 There’s no question that site security is at the top of the list when it comes to the importance of plugin and theme updates.
 Failure to keep your plugins and themes up-to-date significantly increases the risk of security issues with each passing day.

 Security isn’t the only benefit of keeping your plugins and themes up-to-date.
 While themes generally aren’t updated as often as plugins, new versions can include upgraded functionality or additional features, as well as bug fixes, improved code, and other enhancements that assist with the overall performance of your site.

 For example, an updated version of a popular payment plugin might offer the ability to integrate with a third-party platform as part of a new release, or a theme update might address compatibility issues discovered with new versions of WordPress.

 In short, keeping WordPress plugins and themes up-to-date is a critical element of your website, but where do you start?
 The first step is checking your plugins and themes to see if they need to be updated.